lance0/jin/README.md

 # Run in development mode
 npm run dev

-# Or build for production
+# Build for production (creates installers)
-npm run build
+npm run tauri build
 ```

+Built installers will be in `src-tauri/target/release/bundle/`

 ---